datacamp-engineering/data-connector-examples/README.md

 This is a open source python library used to connect to the Athena REST API and execute queries against it's database.
 This is very useful if you prefer to execute raw SQL queries instead of using a Python SDK like dcdcpy.

+⚠️ Make sure you have installed pyathena using `pip install PyAthena` before running the scripts that use pyathena!

 See the following example scripts
 - athena.py